majdsuhail/BirthDay-Finder/README.md

 ## Overview

-Welcome to the Birthday Finder web app!
-This application helps you find people who share the same birthdate as yours.
+BirthDay-Finder helps you find people who share the same birthdate as yours.
 Whether you're curious about who else was born on the same day or looking to connect with others who share your special day, this app has got you covered.

 ### Demo